avoorhis/vamps-node.js/README.md

     CONSTRAINT custom_metadata_fields_ibfk_1 FOREIGN KEY (project_id) REFERENCES project (project_id) ON UPDATE CASCADE ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

-  CREATE TABLE required_metadata_info (
+  CREATE TABLE `required_metadata_info` (
-    required_sample_info_id int(10) unsigned NOT NULL AUTO_INCREMENT,
+    `required_sample_info_id` int(10) unsigned NOT NULL AUTO_INCREMENT,
-    dataset_id int(11) unsigned NOT NULL,
+    `dataset_id` int(11) unsigned NOT NULL,
-    altitude double NOT NULL COMMENT 'Height above ground or sea in the air (in meters) required for all sample submissions - 0 should be used if sample is not in the air above ground', assigned_from_geo char(1) NOT NULL COMMENT 'Is the latitude, longitude and elevation assigned from a geographic reference? y or n required for all sample submissions.', collection_date date NOT NULL COMMENT 'The day and time of sampling, single point in time using a 24 hour time format required for all sample submissions Date should be in MM/DD/YY format.
-Time can be truncated or omitted or entered in a separate column collection_time', depth double NOT NULL COMMENT 'Depth underground for soil or under water for aquatic samples.
-Should be in meters required for all sample submissions, should be in meters', country varchar(128) NOT NULL COMMENT 'The geographical origin of the sample as defined by the country\n  required for all sample submissions, chosen from the GAZ ontology\n  http://bioportal.bioontology.org/visualize/40651', elevation int(11) NOT NULL COMMENT 'Height of land above sea level in meters\n  required for all sample submissions, distinguish from altitude which is height above land or sea in the air.', env_biome varchar(128) NOT NULL COMMENT 'Classification of the location where the sample was obtained\n  required for all sample submissions.
-The world''s major communities, classified according to the predominant vegetation and characterized by adaptations of organisms to that particular environment\nhttp://www.ebi.ac.uk/ontology-lookup/browse.do?ontName=ENVO', env_feature varchar(128) NOT NULL COMMENT 'Classification of a specific feature in the biome\n  required for all sample submissions e.g. Was the feature a forest, grassland, agricultural site\n  http://www.ebi.ac.uk/ontology-lookup/browse.do?ontName=ENVO ', env_matter varchar(128) NOT NULL COMMENT 'Classification of the material being sampled\n  required for all sample submissions e.g. soil, sea water, feces\n  http://www.ebi.ac.uk/ontology-lookup/browse.do?ontName=ENVO', latitude double NOT NULL COMMENT 'Classification of the site by latitude and longitude in decimal degrees\n  required for all sample submissions.
-Please convert from GPS co-ordinates  or DD MM SS to decimal degrees\n  http://www.microbio.me/qiime/fusebox.psp?page=tools_geo.psp', longitude double NOT NULL COMMENT 'Classification of the site by latitude and longitude in decimal degrees\n  required for all sample submissions.
-Please convert from GPS co-ordinates  or DD MM SS to decimal degrees\n  http://www.microbio.me/qiime/fusebox.psp?page=tools_geo.psp', temp double NOT NULL COMMENT 'temperature of the sample at time of sampling in degrees C\n  required for all water sample submissions.', salinity double NOT NULL COMMENT 'salinity measurement\n  required for all water sample submissions.', diss_oxygen double NOT NULL COMMENT 'diss_oxygen concentration\n  required for all water sample submissions.', public char(1) NOT NULL COMMENT 'Has the sample been published?\n  responses: y/n', PRIMARY KEY (required_sample_info_id),
+    `taxon_id` int(11) NOT NULL COMMENT 'Refers to the number assigned to the specific metagenome being sampled:\n  required for all sample submissions e.g. marine metagenome is 408172\n   http://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi', `description` varchar(100) NOT NULL DEFAULT '' COMMENT 'A description of the sample that can include site, subject, sample matter', `common_name` varchar(100) NOT NULL DEFAULT '' COMMENT 'Name of the TAXON_ID e.g. 408172 is marine metagenome', `altitude` double NOT NULL COMMENT 'Height above ground or sea in the air (in meters) required for all sample submissions - 0 should be used if sample is not in the air above ground', `assigned_from_geo` char(1) NOT NULL COMMENT 'Is the latitude, longitude and elevation assigned from a geographic reference? y or n required for all sample submissions.', `collection_date` date NOT NULL COMMENT 'The day and time of sampling, single point in time using a 24 hour time format required for all sample submissions Date should be in MM/DD/YY format.
+Time can be truncated or omitted or entered in a separate column collection_time', `depth` double NOT NULL COMMENT 'Depth underground for soil or under water for aquatic samples.
+Should be in meters required for all sample submissions, should be in meters', `country` varchar(128) NOT NULL COMMENT 'The geographical origin of the sample as defined by the country\n  required for all sample submissions, chosen from the GAZ ontology\n  http://bioportal.bioontology.org/visualize/40651', `elevation` int(11) NOT NULL COMMENT 'Height of land above sea level in meters\n  required for all sample submissions, distinguish from altitude which is height above land or sea in the air.', `env_biome` varchar(128) NOT NULL COMMENT 'Classification of the location where the sample was obtained\n  required for all sample submissions.
+The world''s major communities, classified according to the predominant vegetation and characterized by adaptations of organisms to that particular environment\nhttp://www.ebi.ac.uk/ontology-lookup/browse.do?ontName=ENVO', `env_feature` varchar(128) NOT NULL COMMENT 'Classification of a specific feature in the biome\n  required for all sample submissions e.g. Was the feature a forest, grassland, agricultural site\n  http://www.ebi.ac.uk/ontology-lookup/browse.do?ontName=ENVO ', `env_matter` varchar(128) NOT NULL COMMENT 'Classification of the material being sampled\n  required for all sample submissions e.g. soil, sea water, feces\n  http://www.ebi.ac.uk/ontology-lookup/browse.do?ontName=ENVO', `latitude` double NOT NULL COMMENT 'Classification of the site by latitude and longitude in decimal degrees\n  required for all sample submissions.
+Please convert from GPS co-ordinates  or DD MM SS to decimal degrees\n  http://www.microbio.me/qiime/fusebox.psp?page=tools_geo.psp', `longitude` double NOT NULL COMMENT 'Classification of the site by latitude and longitude in decimal degrees\n  required for all sample submissions.
+Please convert from GPS co-ordinates  or DD MM SS to decimal degrees\n  http://www.microbio.me/qiime/fusebox.psp?page=tools_geo.psp', `public` char(1) NOT NULL COMMENT 'Has the sample been published?\n  responses: y/n', PRIMARY KEY (`required_sample_info_id`),
-    UNIQUE KEY dataset_id_u (dataset_id),
+    UNIQUE KEY `dataset_id_u` (`dataset_id`),
-    CONSTRAINT required_metadata_info_ibfk_1 FOREIGN KEY (dataset_id) REFERENCES dataset (dataset_id) ON UPDATE CASCADE ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
+    CONSTRAINT `required_metadata_info_ibfk_1` FOREIGN KEY (`dataset_id`) REFERENCES `dataset` (`dataset_id`) ON UPDATE CASCADE
+  ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

 --- Dir structure ---
 routes - server side logic
 views - html/ejs